mubassirjahan/mubassirjahan/README.md

 ### Hi there 👋
       I'm Mubassir Jahan.
 		I am an engineering graduate from Computer Science and Engineering of North South University.
+  		As well as an experienced software developer.
-		I am an Aspiring Software Engineer as well as an AI Researcher.
+		Besides, I also worked as  a Researcher.
 I tend to take up new challenges and learn new skills.
 		I love meeting new people, exchanging ideas, and spreading knowledge and positivity.